htaghizadeh/PersianStemmingDataset/README.md

 You can use the *evaluate.exe* in order to evalute your stemming results.
 It generates report based on your result.
 It supports all the metrics of stemming evalution such as *Accuracy*, *Percision*, *Recall*, *F-Measure*, *Understemming and Overstemming Errors*, *Commission and Ommission Errors*.

 ## Usage
 Each stemming dataset is consist of three columns.
-The first column is the inflected word, second is its stem and the third is its part-of-speech.
-You must be append your stems to fourth column.
+The first column is the inflected word, the second is its stem and the third is its part-of-speech.
+You must append your stems to the fourth column.
 Then you can use below command.
 ```batch
 Evaluate.exe "{your stemmed file path}" 1 3 {evaluation output file name}
 ```